 - 1. Project a positive attitude and a sense of personal integrity and self-confidence. - 2.
-Practice proper grooming and effective communications skills and visual poise. - 3.
-Understand employer/employee relationships and respect the need to deliver worthy service for value received. - 4.
-Perform the basic skin care services, work with facial machines, hair removal and makeup. - 5.
-Apply the theory, technical information and related matter to assure sound judgments, decisions, and procedures.
+Practice effective communication skills, visual poise, and proper grooming. - 3.
+Respect the need to deliver worthy service for value received in an employer-employee relationship. - 4.
+Perform the basic manipulative skills in the areas of manicures, pedicures, nail tips, wraps, and nail enhancements - 5.
+Perform the basic analytical skills to determine proper nail services and nail shaping for the client's overall image and needs. - 6.
+Apply learned theory, technical information, and related matter to ensure sound judgments, decisions, and procedures to ensure continued career success, the graduate will continue to learn new and current information related to skills, trends, and methods for career development in nail technology and related fields.